pebakery/pebakery-docs/Commands/WIM/WimCapture.md

 # WimCapture

-Creates a new Windows Imaging File (.WIM).
+Creates a new Windows Imaging (.wim) file.

 ## Syntax